Journal of Media Psychology

-The Journal of Media Psychology is a quarterly peer-reviewed academic journal covering media psychology.
+The Journal of Media Psychology is a bimonthly peer-reviewed academic journal covering media psychology.
 It was established in 1989 as the Zeitschrift für Medienpsychologie and obtained its current name in 2008.
 It is published by Hogrefe.
-The most recent editor was Christoph Klimmt (Hanover University of Music, Drama, and Media), and the current editor-in-chief is Nicholas David Bowman (S.I.
+The current editor-in-chief is Nicholas David Bowman (S.I.
 Newhouse School of Public Communications, Syracuse University).
-In 2022, the journal's impact factor was 2.310, with a five-year impact factor of 3.479.
+The incoming editor-in-chief is Caleb T. Carr (Illinois State University).

+Past editors

+The list of editors above is only applicable to the journal as named Journal of Media Psychology.
+However, in the inaugural issue, Margrit Schreier offered a narrative accounting of the history of JMP prior to rebranding as an English-language journal.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social and Behavioral Sciences, Social Sciences Citation Index, International Bibliography of Periodical Literature, PsycINFO, PsycLIT, and Scopus.